How to cite Wikipedia

 If you’re sure you want to cite Wikipedia, make sure to correctly format the citation according to the citation style you’re following.
 There are many different styles of citation: APA, MLA, and Chicago style are three of the most commonly used.

-In APA style, only the first word of the title is capitalized, and there is no period after the URL.
+In APA Style (7th edition), only the first word of the title is capitalized, and there is no period after the URL.
 The in-text citation includes the title of the article (shortened if necessary) and the year.

 How to cite Wikipedia in MLA style

 In MLA style, the title takes headline capitalization, the publisher is included, and there is a period after the URL.

 |Format||“Article Title.”
 Wikipedia, Wikimedia Foundation, date of last modification, URL.|